 “I always suggest starting with removing the trash first.
 Grab a trash bag and just walk through the space throwing away anything broken, damaged or actual trash.”

 Then use the three-pile method — we’ll explain this shortly — and don’t be too precious about your items.
 If you struggle to get rid of things, think about the last time you used or looked at an item.
-If it’s been over two years, chances are you don’t depend on them or need them in your home space — whether it’s a box of receipts or clothes you haven’t worn since college.
+If it’s been more than two years, chances are you don’t depend on them or need them in your home space, whether it’s a box of receipts or clothes you haven’t worn since college.

-Once that space is freed up, reorganize your storage areas by keeping like items together and arranging objects in order of accessibility.
-In other words, the more commonly used it is, the more accessible it should be.
+Once that space is freed up, reorganize your storage areas by keeping similar items together and arranging objects in order of accessibility.
+In other words, the more commonly used an item is, the more accessible it should be.

 After tossing your trash and combing through your storage areas, form the following three piles to help you sort your belongings: